IP-CAM/Instamojo-OpenCart-1.5/README.md

 ### Support
 ---

-If you're facing some issue with plugin integration then open an ticke at http://support.instamojo.com/.
+If you're facing some issue with plugin integration then open an ticket at http://support.instamojo.com/.
 Please do include a **screenshot of the settings** you've done for the plugin in your admin backend as well as the **URL of the Instamojo payment link** you're using with the plugin.